Bullwhip: Description

-Tied to the end of the flexible fall is an even more flexible piece called the cracker or the popper.
-Some sources state that the cracker is the portion of the whip that makes the loud noise known as the sonic boom, but this is misleading.
-A whip without a cracker will still make a sonic boom, but it will be less audible unless one is standing directly in front of it.
-The cracker functions to disperse the sound, so that it can be heard more easily.
+Tied to the end of the flexible fall is an even more flexible piece called the cracker, popper or "cat-tail".
+Some sources state that the cracker is the portion of the whip that makes the loud noise known as the sonic boom.
+A whip will create a cracking sound without a cracker, but the sound will be much less loud.
+It has been suggested that the frayed end of the cracker may cause more fibers to move at supersonic speeds, increasing the likelihood of a sonic boom.
+It has also been found that when a whip is cracked, the cracker moves in an arc at the end of the whip.
+Instead of moving smoothly as the end of the whip up to the cracker does, the cracker suddenly flips around the end of the whip, amplifying the acceleration experienced there.
+This flipping motion is necessary for a sonic boom to be produced by the cracker.
 Cracking a whip causes wear to the cracker, and well-used whips frequently require new crackers.
 Crackers can be made of horsehair, twine, string, nylon, polypropylene, silk, polyester or any number of materials.
 There are several methods of tying the cracker to the fall, usually using a lark's head knot as the basis, since it tightens on itself when the whip is cracked, reducing the chance the cracker will slip from the fall and fly off.

 Bullwhips come in many different weights, materials, and designs.
 Some light whips use shot-loading or lead weights for balance.
 While usually made of strips of leather, nylon whips (often using paracord) have become popular; they were initially developed for use in the wetlands of Florida, where leather is difficult to maintain (hence the name "Florida Cow Whip"), but have recently gained in popularity because they are less expensive than leather.
 Formerly in America, regular cowhide, rawhide and oxhide leathers were most commonly used for the construction of bullwhips because they were readily available.
 They tend to be quite thick and sturdy and are good for harsh conditions.
 Some whip-crackers doing target work prefer a whip made of kangaroo skin and kangaroo hide is preferred by whip makers because it is many times stronger than cow hide and can be cut into fine, strong laces allowing for more intricate braiding patterns that could previously only be achieved with rawhide, which is much harder to work with.

 Use as hunting weapon

-Simon Tookoome, a Canadian Inuit and expert bullwhip handler, was known to have used one to hunt ptarmigans and caribou, and to kill a wolf:
+Simon Tookoome, a Canadian Inuk and expert bullwhip handler, was known to have used one to hunt ptarmigans and caribou, and to kill a wolf: